Swap to Beauty & makeup or Hair or go back to all job sectors

 In your local area

-You could work in the community or at an adult care home.
+You could work in the community, at an adult care home or young people's care home.

 Your working environment may be emotionally demanding.